By Clàudia Martínez, on 5 April 2023

 You can also calculate your engagement rate by starting with the “people talking about this” metric which already includes all of your interactions.

 So what’s a good engagement rate on Facebook?
 Well it depends on who you ask.
-According to Hootsuite, the average engagement rate in 2021 was 0.18%.
-Video posts achieve much higher engagement of over 6%.
+According to Hootsuite, the average engagement rate in 2023 is 0.11% for status posts while video posts get about 0.08 and photos get 0.12%.

 What Is a Good LinkedIn Engagement Rate?